How to Estimate Equipment Cost in Construction and Compaction Equipment

 We’re all familiar with Murphy’s Law, which says “anything that can go wrong will go wrong”.
 In the fast-moving world of construction, where so many moving parts are in play at any given time, the only sane move when calculating costs is to factor in the variables.

 Construction is a dynamic, complex industry.
 It’s made up of multiple intersecting industries, and countless experts across various fields.
 There’s a catch, though.
 It exists in a world where the unforeseen can happen at a moment’s notice.
-Like it or not, your construction projects will be affected by variables, the good, bad, and the expensive.
+Like it or not, your construction projects will be affected by variables, the good, the bad, and the expensive.

 Perhaps you’re dealing with the pressure and expectations of your stakeholders.
 Maybe your timeline has suddenly contracted, meaning you have to get a lot more done in a much smaller window.
 Perhaps your budget has suddenly dropped, leaving you far less wiggle room than you’d like.
 But what about the external variables that can come into play?

-Market trends can change radically within a short amount of time.
-There can be regulatory shifts which alter the landscape you’re operating in.
-There could be innovations in technology which completely reshape the contours of your project midway through.
 Your project is also at the mercy of the ultimate variable: people.
 Personality clashes can lead to communication breakdowns.
-A lack of people with the required expertise can slow down your project, while on the other hand, a team of superstars can speed it back up again.
+A lack of people with the required expertise can slow down your project, while on the other hand, a team of superstar construction professionals can speed it back up again.

 Having sound risk management strategies in place will allow your project to bounce back from crises and get back on track.
 Lack of risk mitigation, on the other hand, will mean significant obstacles on the road to completion.

-Identifying, analysing and managing these variables is vital.
+Identifying, analysing, and managing these variables is vital.
 It’s what will make your project resilient, adaptable, and able to roll with the punches.
 Identifying and ironing out the variables will help you achieve your goals and lay a foundation for something truly great.

 So what variables should you be factoring in when calculating the cost of your equipment?

-• Size and Complexity of the Project: How big is your construction project?
+- Size and Complexity of the Project: How big is your construction project?
 The bigger it is, the more complex it’s going to get in terms of resources and equipment.
-Being able to manage your equipment is pivotal – but the bigger the scale of the project, the more variables you’ll encounter.
-Being able to factor these in, and be ready to face them, is something you’ll have to take into account when aiming for accurate cost estimations and the allocation of resources.
+Being able to manage your equipment is pivotal, but the bigger the scale of the project, the more variables you’ll encounter.
+Being able to factor these in and be ready to face them is something you’ll have to take into account when aiming for accurate cost estimations and the allocation of resources.

 The formula might be simple, but the real trick when estimating equipment costs for construction is factoring in everything else.
 How old is the equipment?
 How complex and specialised is it?
 Are you renting or buying?
 Where are you carrying out your construction?
 How long will it take?
 Because if you take all of the external factors and variables into account, the process will be a smooth and a successful one.